iotorlabs/iotor/readme.md

-# naco
+# ano

-> Naco is an Arduino CMake generator
+> Ano is an Arduino CMake generator

 __DEVELOPING, NOT WORK NOW!__